tnichols217/notes/APBiology/4/Notes/BILL/3 - Test Topics.md

 # Test Topics

 -   Prokaryotic vs. eukaryotic cells
+	- Prokaryotes are thought to be the evolutionary ancestors of t
 -   Why are cells small?
 -   Organelles – function and structure
 -   Where is DNA found?